henghuiding/ReLA/README.md

     OUTPUT_DIR [path_to_weights]
 ```

-Note: We fine-tuned some hyperparameters for better performance, and the provided checkpoints are trained using the default configuration file with 8 GPUs and a batch size of 48.
-You can also add your own configurations subsequently to the training command for customized options.
+Note: You can add your own configurations subsequently to the training command for customized options.
 For example:

 ```
 SOLVER.IMS_PER_BATCH 48